Barama (goddess)

 Barama (Eblaite: ^{d}ba-ra-ma) was a goddess worshiped in the Syrian city of Ebla in the third millennium BCE as the wife of its tutelary god, Kura.
-She is not attested from any sources postdating the destruction of the city.
+She is not attested in any sources postdating the destruction of Ebla.

+Name

+Alfonso Archi proposes that Barama's name should be understood as "full of color", and that it is derived from the Semitic root *brm.
+A possible cognate, barāmu, "to be multicolored", is attested in Akkadian.
+This proposal is also supported by Walther Sallaberger, who notes that it has been suggested that the name referred to her colorful clothes.
+As an alternative, Archi cconsiders it possible that her name belonged to a linguistic substrate, like these of other deities worshiped in Ebla, such as Kura, Hadabal, Išḫara, Adamma or Aštabi.
+He notes it is unusual for Barama's name to lack the feminine suffix -at, if it had its origin in a Semitic language.

 Character

 Barama was the wife of Kura, the tutelary god of Ebla.
 She is relatively infrequently attested in Eblaite texts.
 Only five mentions come from offering lists, and about twenty from other administrative documents.
-However, it can be assumed that she nonetheless headed the pantheon alongside her husband.
+However, it can be assumed that she nonetheless headed the local pantheon alongside her husband.
 The status of these two deities was reflected in their connection to the royal couple of the city.

-Alfonso Archi proposes that her name should be understood as "full of color," and that it is derived from the Semitic root *brm.
-A possible cognate word, barāmu, "to be multicolored," is known from Akkadian texts.
-Walther Sallaberger notes that it has been proposed that the name referred to her colorful clothes.
-Archi also considers it possible that her name belonged to a linguistic substrate, like these of other deities worshiped in Ebla, such as Kura, Hadabal, Išḫara, Adamma or Aštabi.
-He also notes it is unusual for Barama's name to lack the feminine suffix -at, if it had its origin in a Semitic language.

-Similar to Kura, but unlike Hadabal, Barama is very rarely attested outside the city itself.
-She disappeared from history after the destruction of Ebla.
+Similarly to Kura, but unlike another high-ranking Eblaite god, Hadabal, Barama is very rarely attested outside the city itself.
+She disappeared from history after its destruction.